For/But man dieth...

 Thomas Fell & Co, Newcastle

 The first plaque has the crown impressed mark shown beside it.
 This mark appears on plates with the Fell & Co anchor impress.
 The top right photo shows this combination of marks on the back of a willow pattern plate.
 The second plaque has an impressed London mark (also with an anchor), used by Fell and other Tyneside potteries, perhaps on items destined for a London distributer.
 The bottom right plaque is unmarked.
 The transfer is clearer than the other two, so perhaps earlier, and the hanging holes are through the pink-lustre border, rather than the central portion of the plaque (a feature apparently peculiar to Fell).
-Two examples with green borders are shown below.
+Below are three plaques of a different mould, two of which have green enamel decoration.

 The Fell transfer has the correct verse from Job beginning 'But man dieth...' (see transcription below).
 N.B. the other plaques begin 'For man dieth...'.